HTTP-APIs/http-apis.github.io/pages/Hydra-agent-getting-started.md

     ./redis_setup.sh

 **Setup hydrus**
 Since this is an API Client, we need an appropriate Hydra Server to make quieries.
-To setup a localhost follow the instructions at https://github.com/HTTP-APIs/hydrus#demo.
-You might want to run `hydrus serve --no-auth` to skip setting up headers.
+To setup a localhost follow the instructions at [Hydrus | Beginner's Guide](/getting-started-with-hydrus).`hydrus serve --no-auth` can be run to skip setting up headers.

 #### Agent package
 After installing the Agent and running Redis, [as per instructions above](https://github.com/HTTP-APIs/hydra-python-agent/#user-content-installation), you can do something like: